MBcode/ec/doc/RepositoryOnboarding.md

 Section 2:

-What we need from you to start
+What we need from your to start

-What do we need to help assess you data
+What do we need to help assess your data

-What do we need to help assess you Schema.org Dataset Metadata
+What do we need to help assess your Schema.org Dataset Metadata

 What we expect once we start